JuliaCloud/AWSClusterManagers.jl/README.md

 pip install awscli
 aws configure
 ```

+Note that the AWS CLI need to be at least version 1.11.78 to work.

 ## Sample Project Architecture

 The details of how the AWSECSManager & AWSBatchManager will be described in more detail shortly, but we'll briefly summarizes a real world application archtecture using the AWSBatchManager.